lpereira/hardinfo/README.md

 in daemon mode, using the default port.
 - **eeprom module**: must be loaded to display info about your currently installed memory.
 Load with `modprobe eeprom` and refresh the module screen.
-- **xdg-utils**: xdg_open is used to open your browser for bugs & homepage.
+- **xdg-utils**: xdg_open is used to open your browser for bugs, homepage & links.

 License
 ------
 The Project License has been changed in 2024 from GPL2 to **GPL2 or later**

-As we use LGPL2.1+ and GPL3 code.
-To future proof the project, lpereira has agreed to change license of source code also to GPL2+. (https://github.com/lpereira/hardinfo/issues/530).
+Because we use LGPL2.1+ and GPL3 code.
+To future proof the project, lpereira and other developers has agreed to change license of source code also to GPL2+. (https://github.com/lpereira/hardinfo/issues/530) (https://github.com/lpereira/hardinfo/issues/707).

-If you have any changes in this repository that you would like removed because of the source file license change, just open an issue and we will remove your part, thanx.

 It is all about open source and creating together - Read more about GPL license here: https://www.gnu.org/licenses/gpl-faq.html#AllCompatibility